-a.
-Financial instruments that are not measured at fair value but for which fair value is disclosed

-Except for what disclosed in the following table, the Company considers that the carrying amounts of financial assets and liabilities not measured at fair value approximate their fair values or the fair values cannot be reliable estimated:
+- a.
+Financial instruments that are not measured at fair value but for which fair value is disclosed The Company considers that the carrying amounts of financial assets and liabilities not measured at fair value approximate their fair values or the fair values cannot be reliable estimated, no financial instruments need to be disclosed on balance sheet date. - Financial instruments that are measured at fair value on a recurring basis December 31, 2017

-December 31, 2016